Ulster Senior Club Football Championship

-The Ulster Senior Club Football Championship is an annual Gaelic football tournament organised by Ulster GAA.
+The Ulster Senior Club Football Championship, known as the Ulster Club SFC for short, is an annual Gaelic football tournament organised by Ulster GAA.
 It is played between the Senior championship winners from each of the nine counties of Ulster.
 The competition was first held in 1968 and has a straight knock-out format.
 The winners are awarded the Seamus McFerran Cup (Corn Shéamuis Mhic Fearáin).
 The winners go on to represent Ulster in the All-Ireland Senior Club Football Championship.

 Derry clubs have won the competition seventeen times, more than any other county.
 Crossmaglen Rangers are the most successful club, having won the competition eleven times.
-The current champions are Errigal Ciarán from Tyrone, having beaten Kilcoo in the 2024 final.
+The current champions are Scotstown from Monaghan, having beaten Kilcoo in the 2025 final.

 Competition format

 Each of the nine counties of Ulster organise a county championship annually for their top clubs.
 The nine county champions compete in the Ulster Senior Club Football Championship in a knock-out format.